jasonflorentino/tap-bpm/README.md

 - Shows progress to the next full beat-period
 - Pulses the count on tap for better visual feedback when the count isn't in the center of your vision. (bc you're focussing on the BPMs!)
 - Highlights the most common BPM value amongst fully measured periods to more easy discern what might be the best BPM measurement.
+- Set the readouts to display half, normal, or double the measured bpm.

 ## Developing